Primary

 Don't lean—this is the whole point of going unilateral.
 Keep your torso perfectly vertical throughout.
 If you find yourself tilting, the weight is too heavy.
 The core challenge should feel as demanding as the shoulder work.

-Want Single-Arm Dumbbell Press in your program?
+See where Single-Arm Dumbbell Press fits in your weekly plan

 Stand or sit with a dumbbell at shoulder height.